The day has finally arrived. You are going to collect your puppy.

 The training journey starts straight away.
 You will be doing some of the training instinctively.

 The first thing you need to teach your puppy is their name.
+Your breeder may have already started this for you.

 Have your tiny treats ready.
 If your puppy is looking at you say their name and give them a treat.